alia-dd/RedKnight/README.md

 kill all enemies and defeat the final boss.

-### download & compile 2d game folder in unity to play the game
+### download & compile 2d game folder in order to play the game

 ## How To Play: